 I maintain this section as a summary of the natural history of these bugs for the sake of ‘everyday naturalists’.
 Hopefully, this also means that I can stay on the radars of other natural historians out there - several have contacted me in the past with invaluable information.
 If you want more technical/detailed information about my work, please visit my publications page.
 If you have questions or information to share, please contact me.

-My knowledge is mostly restricted to the species in Southern Ontario (Phymata americana & pennsylvanica) though I have been getting a bit more familiar with the other species in the group.
+My knowledge is mostly restricted to the currently recognized species in Southern Ontario (Phymata americana & pennsylvanica; but also check out this *nice blog post* on the issues surrounding Identification), though I have been getting a bit more familiar with the other species in the group.

 Scroll over the images to see some tidbits.